LucasBuela/LucasBuela/README.md

 # Welcome to my profile! 👋

 ## About me 👀
-I´m Lucas from Buenos Aires, Argentina.
+*  📍 I´m from Buenos Aires, Argentina.
 * 💼 I'm currently searching for my first IT job.
 * 👯 I’m looking to collaborate on new side projects.